darthjee/docker/README.md

 Release can also be accelerated as only the last changed layer is pushed to a server.

 ## Images Categories

 The project has 3 categories of images
 - Regular images: Images used in development or as a suport tool
 - Circleci images: Images optimized to run on CI (circleci) with extra testing / building tools
 - Production images: Images without develpment dependencies designed to be lightweight and run in servers

+## Multi-Stage build

+Since a lot of dependency instalations generate extra garbage (source files, logs, etc) a multi stage build can use an image for all the compilation, instalations and configurations having the final result being copied to a final image which will then be released.

+And added advantage is the this generates single layers for a lot of joint instalation commands and, even though this can be an anti-pattern, this can reduce the layer count, specially when we talk about images that rely on a base image already containing a lot of layers as some services have a maximum layer limit (40 for Heroku).

+Multi-Stage build add an extra hassle that when trying to rebuild the image, if the intermediate build image has been deleted, the docker cachec cannot find it, so it has to rebuild it, but the added base image advantages can overcome this problem.